brghena/appkit-statements/README.md

 Statement, Diversity, Equity, & Inclusion Statement, and Summary of Teaching Evaluations.

+The majority of the tex file styling was borrowed gratefully from Pat Pannuto.

 ### Layout

 The main tex file is located in `tex/paper.tex`, and the references are located